 DDAP has outlined other situations where a Member is at a residential facility and wants to begin methadone or the situation does not allow for the above procedures.
-Please reference the July, 2020 ASAM FAQ for 3.0 Levels of Care here.
+Please reference the updated ASAM FAQ (pages 28-29) here.

 A residential provider that accepts individuals on methadone could do this a couple of different ways: